'I selfie, therefore I am': Instagram 10 years on

 It had immediate success.
-The app was bought by Facebook two years after its launch, and by that time it had become the world's most popular platform for uploading endless streams of selfies.
+The app was bought by Facebook two years after its launch, and by that time it had become the world's most popular platform for uploading endless streams of selfies and had its own stars, Instagirls such as fashion blogger Chiara Ferragni with 21 million followers and Kylie Jenner of the Kardashian clan with 196 million followers.

 "We have entered the era of 'the internet reality' where one can only exist through what one publishes on social networks.
 I selfie, therefore I am," said Michael Stora, psychologist and president of the French research collective Observatory of Digital Worlds in Humanities (OMNSH).